Clicky

 Oil and gas are extremely valuable resources that are challenging to retrieve.
 Petroleum engineers come up with strategies to provide solutions and develop methods for extracting oil and gas from underground deposits, including new sources and old wells.

-There are numerous universities in the United States that offer a degree in petroleum engineering such as the University of Texas (ranked as #2!) and Colorado School of Mines.
+Numerous universities in the United States offer a degree in petroleum engineering, such as the University of Texas and Colorado School of Mines.

 In businesses, it is common to experience business problems that involve risk and uncertainty of unplanned events.
 Actuaries utilize their skills in mathematics, statistics, and finance to evaluate scenarios that could lead companies into unpleasant situations.